ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Four Key Metrics (DORA)

-The highest-rated blip in 2022 of the oughtworks Technology Radar (ctohb.com/techradar) is the Four Key Metrics.
+The highest-rated blip in 2022 of the Thoughtworks Technology Radar (ctohb.com/techradar) is the Four Key Metrics.
 These metrics are described by a team within Google Cloud called DORA (DevOps Research and Assessment), and the system of metrics comes from a seven-plus-year research program validating the results and their impact on technology, process, culture, and quantitative results.
 The four metrics are as follows:

 **Lead Time:** How long it takes for code to go from commit to running in production